Sensitivity To Light And Your Vision

 If visual dysfunction is detected, we may recommend a personalized neuro-optometric rehabilitation program to treat the underlying cause of your symptoms.
 This specialized form of therapy involves the use of various filters and prisms, as well as visual exercises to strengthen the eye-brain connection.

-If you or a loved one suffers from photophobia, call The Neuro-Optometry Centre at Dr. Hopkins & Associates Optometry to schedule a functional visual evaluation and start your journey towards healing.
+If you or a loved one suffers from photophobia, call Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry to schedule a functional visual evaluation and start your journey towards healing.

 Our practice serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharines, Ontario and surrounding communities.